What Is A Sewer Line Cleanout? (UPDATED)

 Ensure Accessibility

-Plant Foliage like grass, bushes and shrubs can grow over the sewer cleanout, making it difficult to find and inspect.
-This can be a serious problem during sewer clogs or blockages that are backing up and become expensive emergencies when quick access is needed.
+Plant foliage, like grass, bushes, and shrubs, can grow over the sewer cleanout, making it difficult to find and inspect.
+This can be a serious problem during sewer clogs or blockages that back up, and it can become an expensive emergency when quick access is needed.
 Keeping the sewer cleanout area clear ensures that any necessary maintenance or unexpected repairs can be handled swiftly.

 Promote Sewer System Health